silnith/klondike/README.md

 to 200,000 range.

-The Java version ranges between 750,000 and 1,000,000 boards per second, sometimes rising as high as 1,300,000 boards per second on good game trees.
+The Java version ranges between 750,000 and 1,000,000 boards per second, sometimes rising as high as 1,700,000 boards per second on good game trees.
 (There is no such thing as a "Release" build for Java, all builds are Debug builds.
 When I set a conditional breakpoint it would fall to 200 boards per second, when I disabled the breakpoint it was back up to 800,000 and higher.)

+I have tried throwing multiple cores at the Java version and seen it surpass six million boards per second.
+That is with no attempt to optimize it for processor affinity or cache-awareness.